top of page

 Potomac Horse Fever Life Cycle.jpg

 This disease can potentially have some pretty serious clinical signs.
-Thankfully we still only see isolated cases each year.
 Some infected horses become quite ill, and clinical signs include:

-There is a vaccine on the market that was created to help protect against this disease, but general consensus among experts is that the vaccine is not as helpful as once thought.
+There is a vaccine on the market that was created to help protect against the disease, but general consensus among experts is that the vaccine is not as helpful as once thought.
 The strain used to create the vaccine is not the same strain found in this area.
 The immunity generated by the vaccine is very weak, and very short lived (approximately 3 months), even with a booster series of two vaccines a month apart.
-Vaccinating once per year is not effective.
+Vaccinating once per year is not very effective.
 Some experts do believe that while vaccinating will not prevent disease, it may prompt enough of a response to lessen the severity of clinical signs.
-It is recommended not to use the multivalent PHF vaccine that is available in combination with other antigens.
+It is recommended not use the multivalent PHF vaccine that is available in combination with other antigens.
 The recommendation is to use the monovalent vaccine that contains only the PHF antigen.
-Owners can try to reduce the risk of infection by reducing nighttime grazing, as some of these insects are usually present in the grass in greater numbers at night.
-It has also been recommended not to leave outdoor lights on during times when these insects are more prevalent, as light is a big attractant.
+Generally, we are recommending an initial vaccine with a booster one month later, followed by another booster 3 months after that.
+Ideally, this vaccine series should start well before Potomac season begins and will need to be repeated annually.

 bottom of page